 1938 – MATTHEW WILLIAMS, Contractor, 36

 Matthew Williams of 2, Markham Road, Duckmanton was a native of Seaham Colliery Durham where his father was a miner.
-He had worked for Markham Colliery for 8 years.
+He had worked for Markham Colliery for eight years.
 Matthew left his widow Hannah and children Peggy, Mavis and posthumous son, Matthew.
-He was buried in Duckmanton.
+He was buried at Duckmanton.

 Family History Researched by Ann Lucas:

 Matthew Williams was born at Seaham colliery, Durham, in the autumn of 1901 to parents Elizabeth Ann Stoves (1877-1950) and John henry Williams (1874-1955).
 His father originally hailed from Hever, North Wales and worked as a hewer in the coal mines.
 Elizabeth and John Henry had married at the beginning of 1901 at Easington, Durham, and Matthew followed by his brother David (1904-80), who was born on 17 January 1904, and sisters Elizabeth (1907-08) and Elsie-May (1910-10) who both died in childhood.

 In the 1911 census, nine year old Matthew was living with his mother Elizabeth and brother David at Peats Yard, North St John’s Street, Seaham Harbour.
 His father was a patient at the Sunderland Infirmary at this time.